Watchdog says Lebanon probe into port blast flawed

 BEIRUT (AP) — A leading international human rights group on Thursday said a Lebanon-led probe into the devastating port explosion in Beirut this summer has been marred by political meddling and lack of judicial independence, resulting in failure to yield credible results two months later.

 The massive Aug.
-4 blast killed nearly 200 people and injured more than 6,000 when some 3,000 tons of ammonium nitrate, a highly explosive chemical, detonated at Beirut’s port.
-It also devastated several neighborhoods, shattering thousands of residential, historic and other buildings.
+4 blast killed nearly 200 people and injured more than 6,000 when some 3,000 tons of ammonium nitrate, a highly explosive chemical, exploded at Beirut’s port.
+It also devastated several neighborhoods, shattering thousands of residential, historic and health structures.

+Local media reported that 25 people were detained and 30 charged in the explosion, most of them port and customs officials.

-Majzoub said authorities are pretending to carry out a credible investigation — pointing to fundamental weakness and flaws in the process she called “opaque.”
+Majzoub said the Lebanese authorities are pretending to carry out a credible investigation — pointing to fundamental weakness and flaws in the process she called “opaque.”

 The probe began with political wrangling over the naming of the lead investigator, included military threats to jail leakers and raised concerns over whether the panel appointed along sectarian lines could be fully impartial.